-One of the most underrated childhood comfort foods, in our opinion?
-The humble sloppy Joe.
-Adults and kids alike will love this version, which has a few flavor upgrades to take it to the next level.
-Onion and ground pork are browned, then simmered with barbecue sauce until thick and caramelized.
-For a twist, we add a little chipotle powder for a smoky kick; then, the filling’s stuffed between brioche buns with pickled onion for tang and a chipotle ranch slaw for creaminess and crunch.
+The humble sloppy Joe may be one of the most underrated comfort foods.
+Adults and kids alike will love this version, which has a few flavor upgrades that take it to the next level.
+Onion and ground pork are browned, then simmered with barbecue sauce spiked with a little chipotle powder for a smoky kick.
+The filling’s stuffed between potato buns with pickled onion for tang and served with roasted potato wedges on the side.
 Tasty nostalgia on the table in just 25 minutes?
 It doesn’t get much better than that.

 1 unit